What PADI Scuba Diving Courses For Children Are Available in Phuket?

-At twelve years old, young divers can go to the same depth (18m) as the adult version of the PADI Open Water course.
+When they reach twelve years old, young divers can go to the same depth (18m) as the adult version of the PADI Open Water course.
 They must still dive with a certified adult, two twelve year old’s can’t simply go off diving on their own.
 After successful completion of the PADI Junior Open Water they will have options to up their experience and certifications.

-Junior Advanced Open water: Hone their skills and be certified to a maximum depth of 21m
+Advanced Open water: Hone their skills and be certified to a maximum depth of 21m

-Junior Rescue Diver: Increase self awareness and learn how to manage problems in a safe manner
+Rescue Diver: Increase self awareness and learn how to manage problems in a safe manner